DavidCWQ/DD2443-LAB1-Java-Concurrency-Basics/REPORT.md

 java  Main
 ```

-The final value of sharedCounter should be exactly 4,000,000.
+> The final value of shared Counter should be exactly 4,000,000.
+>
-This is because the synchronized block ensures that only one thread can execute the critical section (the increment operation) at a time
+> This is because the synchronized block ensures that only one thread can execute the critical section (the increment operation) at a time

 ### C. Synchronization Performance